 Top Things to See and Do in Guatemala

 - Lake Atitlán – This lake is framed by three volcanoes and offers arguably the best spot to watch the sunset in Guatemala.
-On the northern coast of the lake lies the tourist village of Panajachel which is a good base from which to arrange tours of the lake, volcanoes and enjoy the many restaurants, bars and nightlife in a beautiful lakeside setting.
+On the northern coast of the lake lies the tourist village of Panajachel which is a good base from which to arrange tours of the lake and volcanoes, as well as to enjoy the many restaurants, bars and nightlife in a beautiful lakeside setting.

-- Antigua – This picturesque colonial city sits in a highland valley between three volcanoes and is steeped in Spanish architecture, from its cobbled streets, churches and houses, to its ruins and parks.
-Head to the Plaza Mayor (Central Park) to take in its amazing gardens, palaces and cathedral.
+- Antigua – This picturesque colonial city sits in a highland valley between three volcanoes and is full of characteristic colonial Spanish architecture, from its cobbled streets, churches and houses, to its ruins and parks.
+Head to the Plaza Mayor (central square) to take in its amazing gardens, palaces and cathedral.

 - Chichicastenango market – Most people who come to Guatemala visit Chichicastenango, it is said to be the largest native market in North America.
-Every Thursday and Sunday is market day in “Chichi” when thousands of Quiche Mayans come to town to buy and sell handicrafts, flowers, poetry, trinkets and local textiles, and much more.
+Every Thursday and Sunday is market day in “Chichi” when thousands of Quiche Mayans come to town to buy and sell handicrafts, flowers, poetry, trinkets, textiles, and much more.

 - Tikal National Park – This park is Guatemala’s most famous cultural and natural attraction and is the largest excavated Mayan site.
 I loved these ruins.
 They made me feel like Indiana Jones.
 Come early and stay late as the park empties out in the afternoon when the tour groups leave and you can have the place all to yourself.
 I also recommend sleeping over in the park to catch the sunrise.

 - Yaxha Mayan Ruins – If the Tikal ruins are too commercialized for you, then consider the more secluded Yaxha ruins.
-The trail takes you through the jungle before you come to the Mayan complexes, which although smaller than Tikal, are uncrowded and allow you to spend time looking at ancient drawings and intricately carved hieroglyphs.
+The trail takes you through the jungle before you come to the Mayan complexes.
+Although smaller than Tikal, these ruins are uncrowded and allow you to spend time looking at ancient drawings and intricately carved hieroglyphs.

-- National Museum of Archaeology and Ethnology – Located in Guatemala City, this museum houses the many artifacts uncovered from the Mayan culture.
+- National Museum of Archaeology and Ethnology – Located in Guatemala City, this museum houses the many artifacts uncovered from the Mayan archaeological sites in the country.
 It’s actually a good place to start if you are planning to visit the Mayan sites as it will give you a good reference point from which to plan your trips and decide which sites you are most interested in.

-- El Mirador - El Mirador is perhaps the most undiscovered of the Mayan sites in Guatemala as the majority of complexes lie in the depths of the jungle and so remain relatively inaccessible to many tourists.
+- El Mirador - El Mirador is perhaps the most undiscovered of the Mayan sites in Guatemala.
+The majority of complexes lie in the depths of the jungle and so remain relatively inaccessible to many tourists.

 - Volcán de Pacaya – Lying close to Guatemala City and Antigua, Pacaya National Park is a popular tourist attraction.
 The volcano is still active and frequently erupts ash clouds over Antigua.
-The hike up is relatively easy, giving you lots of time to admire the view over the nearby city, before getting the chance to peer in to the volcano’s cone.
+The hike up is relatively easy, giving you lots of time to admire the view over the nearby city, before you actually get the chance to peer in to the volcano’s cone.

-- Semuc Champey – Semuc Champey is a natural monument in the Alta Verapaz region, consisting of a 300m long limestone bridge, under which passes the Cahabòn River.
-Take a candlelit tour through the caves, go tubing down the Cahabòn or swim in the turquoise pools along the bridge.
+- Semuc Champey – Semuc Champey is a natural monument in the Alta Verapaz region, consisting of a 300 m long limestone bridge, under which passes the Cahabòn River.
+Take a candlelit tour through the caves; go tubing down the Cahabòn; or swim in the turquoise pools along the bridge.
 The Kamba Caves (the one with the candlelit tour) are privately owned and can only be visited with a guide.
-Most tour guide outfitters have a day trip where you visit both Semuc Champey and the caves for about 20 dollars.
+Most tour guide outfitters have a daytrip which allows you you visit both Semuc Champey and the caves for about $20-30 USD.

-- Flores – This tourist friendly island is in the middle of Lake Peten Itza.
-There are bus rides offered to Tikal, some of the best preserved Mayan ruins in the world.
-Keep a look out for the howler monkeys, while you explore the dense jungle here.
+- Flores – This tourist-friendly island is in the middle of Lake Peten Itza.
+From here you can find bus rides offered to Tikal, which are some of the best preserved Mayan ruins in the world.
+Keep a look out for the howler monkeys while you explore the dense jungle here.

 - Volunteer – In Quetzaltenango, there are several nonprofit organizations.
 Working on social projects in a new country is an awesome way to get to know the area and its people.
 Consider anything from teaching math to village children to aiding in the development of sustainable agriculture.